Day 56: Neck

 The neck is protected by the spine and layers of muscle.
 The cervical vertebrae are the smallest of the spine.
 It is the most structural part of the neck but is vulnerable to shocks.
 The muscles of the neck are attached to the sternum, the clavicles, the hyoid bone and the skull forming triangles that allow the head to move in various angles and are involved in speech and swallowing.
 This structure makes the density of the muscle very different across the neck, leaving some parts more vulnerable than others.

 The carotid arteries and the jugular veins run on each side of the neck.
 They are responsible for the blood flow to/from the brain and compressing these with rope can lead to brain damage and death.
+Baroreceptor nerves monitor the blood pressure in the arteries/veins.
+They do so by detecting stretching in the tissues and will signal for the heart to slow down if they detect blood pressure to be too high.
 We’ll dive deeper into these risks in the Choking and Risks section.

 The larynx, pharynx, trachea are all important components of voice and respiration and mostly consist of cartilage.
 They are quite vulnerable to pressure and impact, and very slow at healing.
 Intubation or tracheostomy may be necessary procedures in case of heavy damage or obstruction.